Our partner schools and colleges

 David Howson / Professional Mentor, Stockport Grammar School

-Whilst we pride ourselves on this high-quality level of teaching, the Manchester Institute of Education (MIE) is also committed to addressing key national and international issues faced within the education sector.
+Whilst we pride ourselves on a consistently high-quality level of teaching, the Manchester Institute of Education (MIE) is also committed to addressing key national and international issues faced within the education sector.
 We ensure our research drives forward evidence-informed educational change, as we work closely with our professional partners to do so.

 We aim to be a constructive hub for the development of strategies for engagement by schools and young people in issues such as equality and diversity, climate crisis and decolonising education, and working towards a rich knowledge-based curriculum.